 - Stuttering affects four times as many males as females.

 - People who stutter are as intelligent and well-adjusted as non-stutterers.
+In fact, there is a higher percentage of people in the genius range who stutter compared to the general population.

 - There are no instant miracle cures for stuttering.
 Therapy is not an overnight process.